keto-food-cheat-sheet-meal-prep

 Access the "Metabolic Reset" Protocol.
 A specialized system designed for women over 30 who are ready for a high-performance architectural blueprint.
 One ritual.
 Zero compromise.

-Every meal in this plan uses only foods from the anti-inflammatory list above and contains zero foods from the elimination list.
+START THE FREE PROTOCOLEvery meal in this plan uses only foods from the anti-inflammatory list above and contains zero foods from the elimination list.
 Net carbs stay under 25g daily.
 Meals are designed to be genuinely satisfying — this is not a starvation protocol.

 Breakfast: 3 scrambled eggs in butter with spinach and turmeric + black coffee or green tea | Net carbs: 2g